 I seldom get stressed-out.
 So, why did I awake with a start after a dream about meeting someone for lunch and not being able to locate the restaurant?
 Was my sleepy-time foray merely a worrisome dream or a nightmare?

 Should I take this recent Can’t-find-the-restaurant dream as an indication that I’m actually under pressure I don’t address during the day?
-When awake, I focus on good things: our younger son is home for a week-long visit and I even found my iPad after two weeks during an AHA! moment in the middle of the night.
+When awake, I focus on good things: our younger son is home for a week-long visit and I even found my iPad after two weeks during an AHA! a moment in the middle of the night.
 Thankfully, my brain was searching while my body rested.

 In the past, I’ve experienced obnoxious dreams, such as finding myself in the high school cafeteria because I never really graduated from high school after all, let alone college.
 Or I arrived at class unprepared for a test.
 Those dreams seemed to have dissipated.
 To my knowledge, I’ve never dreamed I drove to the mall in my nightgown or experienced hairy-scary nightmares such as plunging over Niagara Falls in a canoe.
 Or, possibly I’ve forgotten them.